anoma/nspec/docs/preface.md

 Figuratively speaking,
 it is the blueprint of Anoma,
 but then, how can the blueprint be part of the whole?
-In first approximation,
-we are spiraling up,
-bootstrapping from what started out as a write-up of the idea of Anoma for a wider audience and a prototype implementation loosely based on ... ideas written up.
+We are bootstrapping; starting with a prototype implementation of the idea of Anoma based on prior writings, intended for a wider audience.
-Less prosaic,
-we view the specification as part of the whole if we consider that future iterations of the existing code base will be influenced by the current specification,
+We view the specification as part of the whole if we consider that future iterations of the existing code base will be influenced by the current specification,